ansys/pyhps/doc/source/examples/ex_monitor_topics.rst

 List monitor topics
 -------------------

-This example shows how to use :func:`MonitorClient.list_topics` to discover all tag keys and their currently active values on the HPS monitor WebSocket bus.
+This example shows how to use :func:`MonitorApi.list_topics` to discover all tag keys and their currently active values on the HPS monitor WebSocket bus.
 Use this as a first step when building a monitoring integration because it tells you which tasks, evaluators, log files, and metric streams are currently visible